medilies/go-locate-em/readme.md

 ## Geographical objects

-There are several types of geographical objects that can be represented geospatial data formats.
+There are several types of geographical objects.
 Here are some common examples:

 -   `Point`: A single point in space, represented by a pair of coordinates.
 -   `LineString`: A sequence of points that form a continuous line.